 Cleaning your bike

 The part of the ride that most cyclists don't look forward to!
-To keep all components rust-free it is essnetial to clean off all the muck and grime as soon as you can - unfortunately quick tactics like jet washing can cause more harm than good.
+To keep components running smoothly and free from rust it is essential to clean off all the muck and grime as soon as you can - unfortunately shortcuts like jet washing usually cause more harm than good.

 To keep your two wheels clean and roadworthy click here for an invaluable guide on how to wash your bike properly.